 Comments received on prior drafts asked that concrete steps to ensure the diversity of the views, origins, and interests of the global Internet community be adequately represented through a multidimensional approach, specifically as the community becomes more empowered.
 While acknowledging the importance of diversity in the accountability mechanisms, commenters have also expressed the view that any diversity requirement should not prevail over skills or experience requirements.

-The CCWG Accountability acknowledges the specific advice received from the Public Expert Group Advisors which stresses the importance of such diversity enhancements.
+The CCWG-Accountability acknowledges the specific advice received from the Public Expert Group Advisors which stresses the importance of such diversity enhancements.
 Maximum participation and transparent deliberations by all affected stakeholders are necessary in order to capture the diversity of views that constitute the (global) public interest in a given instance.

 In assessing diversity, the CCWG-Accountability identified that existing mechanisms were in place for entities constituting the ICANN ecosystem.
 Requirements stemming from the following initiatives and governance documents were evaluated: